 If you have specific questions related to COVID-19 and how McGill University will be operating, please direct them to COVIDemail@example.com.
 If you have specific questions related to COVID-19 and how the SSMU will be operating, please direct them to firstname.lastname@example.org.
 You can also find information on our Coronavirus Preparedness webpage.

 Is it safe to be in the University Centre?
 What safety precautions do I need to take when inside the building?

 Your health and safety are paramount to us at SSMU.
 As such, we’ve implemented health and safety protocols that will reduce the risk of virus transmission and are stringent enough to allow for events and activities to happen in-person at the University Centre in the safest way possible.

-When inside the University Centre, you must wear a mask or face covering where 2 metres of physical distancing cannot be achieved, as per the Government of Quebec’s mandate.
+When inside the University Centre, wearing a mask or face covering that covers the nose and mouth is mandatory in all enclosed or partially enclosed places, as per the Government of Quebec’s mandate.
 This includes all common areas (internal corridors, entryways, washrooms, etc.).
-You may only remove your mask once you are seated in your booked room and can maintain a 2 metre distance from others.
+Keep at least 2 metres apart when around other people, including the hallways, staircases and shared spaces.
+There will be decals posted throughout the University Centre as a reference point and signage directing traffic flow.
 Moreover, please follow Public Health recommendations and frequently wash your hands with soap and water.
 We also encourage folks to use the hand sanitizer stations provided on each floor of the University Centre, as well as at the main entry and exit points.

 Additionally, the SSMU has enhanced daily cleaning of common touch points such as door handles, elevator buttons, stair rails, etc. along with other recommendations provided by Public Health.
 All students and staff who are using offices or rooms must wipe down their individual stations and equipment in their office or rented space both upon arrival and before departing with the provided cleaning supplies.